AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/tables/special-features-what-quirk-does-it-have.md

 cssclasses: json5e-note
 tags:
 - ttrpg-cli/compendium/src/5e/dmg
+aliases:
-aliases: ["Special Features; What Quirk Does It Have"]
+- Special Features; What Quirk Does It Have
 ---
 # Special Features; What Quirk Does It Have
 *Source: Dungeon Master's Guide p.
 141*